-To book a place on a tour: you can book in advance online or buy a ticket as soon as you arrive at Block H at Bletchley Park.
-Tickets are usually on sale from 12 noon.
-Places are limited to 16 people, so on-line advance booking is recommended.
-The cost is £5 per place with a 50p fee if booked on-line.
-Tickets booked online include free access to the Tunny and Colossus Galleries.
-Concession price tickets are not available.
+To book a place on a tour: you can book in advance online or buy a ticket as soon as you arrive at Block H (The National Museum of Computing) on Bletchley Park.
+Places are limited to 16 people, so online advance booking is recommended.
+The cost is £20.00 (concessions £10.00) plus ticketing fee.
+We are unable to accept education groups on our public tours -- these should be booked through our Learning Programme.

-The Tours last about 90 minutes and give visitors a chance to see most of what we have to offer - including some very rare and unique equipment.
+The tour lasts about 2 hours and covers the full museum collection from Colossus onwards.
 Much of what is on display actually works, and our guides describe how the computers were used, tell anecdotes on their design and operation, and operate some of the equipment.

-The Tours are designed for adults and is a walking tour packed with information, but with little opportunity for interactivity with the exhibits (that's best on days when the museum is fully open to the public).
+The tours are designed for adults and is a walking tour packed with information, but with little opportunity for hands-on with the exhibits (that's best on days when the museum is fully open to the public).
 Consequently, it is not really suitable for children under 11.
-Families with young children are advised to visit when the Museum is fully open – Thursday, Saturday and Sunday afternoons, public holidays and additional days during the school holidays – then there are opportunities to have hands-on access to many computers.
-NB: this tour does not include coverage of Colossus.
-You are advised to book in for the tour in good time and view the Colossus and Tunny galleries before the tour starts.
-Please allow up to 30 minutes for these galleries.
+Families with young children are advised to visit when the museum is fully open – Thursday, Saturday and Sunday afternoons, public holidays and additional days during the school holidays – then there are opportunities to have hands-on access to many computers.

-TNMOC hosts organised educational visits from schools and educational establishments which are suitable for young people of all ages.
+The National Museum of Computing hosts organised educational visits from schools and educational establishments which are suitable for young people of all ages.
 Please contact our Learning Programme for more details.

 Tour Guide Profiles